richmengsix/spatial-static-electron/README.md

-Uses https://blog.mikeswanson.com/spatial and inspirated by ffmpeg-static-electron
+Uses https://blog.mikeswanson.com/spatial and inspired by ffmpeg-static-electron